Lombiq/Hosting-Media-Theme/Readme.md

 - `--base-id` is optional.
 If not provided, the tool will try to get it from the Manifest file, and if it's not defined there either, no base theme will be used.
 - `--deployment-path` is optional.
 Without it, the package will be exported to your directory root, for example _C:\MediaThemeDeployment_04Aug2022230500.zip_.
 The parameters also have shorthand versions, `-p`, `-i`, `-c`, `-d`, respectively.

 You can then take the resulting ZIP file and import it on your site from the Admin UI → Configuration → Import/Export → Package Import.
+Everything necessary will be configured by the package.
+If you don't see this menu item then first enable the "Deployment" feature under Configuration → Features.

 #### Remote deployment with the Deployer tool

-You can use [Remote Deployment](https://docs.orchardcore.net/en/latest/docs/reference/modules/Deployment.Remote/) to accept packages created with the above-explained Deployer too via the internet.
-You can use this to deploy your theme remotely from your local development environment or CI workflow too.
+You can use [Remote Deployment](https://docs.orchardcore.net/en/latest/docs/reference/modules/Deployment.Remote/) to accept packages created with the above-explained Deployer too via the internet, without manually uploading the ZIP file.
+You can use this to deploy your theme remotely from your local development environment or CI workflow too, for which we provide a ready to use [GitHub Actions workflow](https://github.com/features/actions).

-For this, do the following:
+Do the following to set up automated GitHub Actions deployments:

 1. Create a Remote Client on the Orchard admin UI → Configuration → Import/Export → Remote Clients.
 Use a suitable name and a strong, unique API key.
+If you don't see this menu item then first enable the "Remote Deployment" feature under Configuration → Features.
 2. Configure the Client API Key as a [repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
 While not strictly necessary, we recommend also storing the Client Name and Remote Deployment URL as secrets too.
 3. Add a workflow to the _.github/workflows_ folder of your repository that executes the `deploy-media-theme` reusable workflow with some suitable configuration: